 By learning about gum disease, its symptoms, and how to deal with it, you’ll know if or when you’re developing a problem that requires gingivitis treatment.
-If you are aware of the signs to look out for, you’ll also have an idea of how to prevent gingivitis or catch it early enough to reverse it with the help of West Ryde Dental Clinic.
+If you are aware of the signs to look out for, you’ll also have an idea of how to prevent gingivitis or catch it early enough to reverse it with the help of My Local Dentists West Ryde.

-To help you with this task, West Ryde Dental Clinic has put together this handy collection of information about gingivitis, its causes, symptoms, and treatments.
+To help you with this task, My Local Dentists West Ryde has put together this handy collection of information about gingivitis, its causes, symptoms, and treatments.

 What is Gingivitis?

 Gingivitis is gum inflammation, an extremely common, early, and treatable form of periodontal disease.
 But if it is untreated, it can lead to inflammation and infection in the gums, teeth, and periodontal ligaments that link your teeth to the bone and the tooth socket.
 Eventually, it can lead to tooth loss, or worse.